AlexAntony3/glowbystef/README.md

 - As a logged in user, I want to be able to delete my review so that I can remove it from being seen.

-- As a logged in user, I want to have a success message displayed when I log in so that I am aware that the log in was successful.

 - As a logged in user, I want the corresponding accessible profile picture to appear so that I am aware that I am logged in to the correct account.

 - As a logged in user, I want to access my profile data when I click on the profile image so that I can see the profile details.

 All other aspects that were targeted have been met to the best of my capabilities

-[ add numbers ]

 ## Deployment